 - Visipics A tremendous tool for finding duplicate looking images.
 More than just a duplicate file finder.

 Attribution: For those images that have been procured from other sources on the WWW, and where it is possible I have endeavored to cite the original sites (assuming they are still active) with active links to those sites.
-However with so many images and having done this for going on for 7 years now, it is well-nigh impossible to remember where everything came from.
-If a picture appearing on the site originally appeared an a site of yours and no attribution has been made, please E-mail me and let me know and I will make the necessary acknowledgments and linkages.
+However, with so many images and having done this for going on for 7 years now, it is well-nigh impossible to remember where everything came from.
+If a picture appearing on the site originally appeared on a site of yours and no attribution has been made, please E-mail me and let me know and I will make the necessary acknowledgments and linkages.

 Copyright: Yes it might be an issue.
 Doctor Who and associated names, titles, logos and screen captures (if any) are © 1988 BBC Enterprises Ltd. A majority of the photographs represented here in low-resolution digital form originate from BBC Enterprises Ltd. Other photograph sources are credited where known.
 Text sources credited where known and used with permission where possible.
 No copyright infringement is intended.
 No profit is ever made from these pages; no money is collected from its use; no profit advertising is accepted.
 No copyright for the photographs represented on any of these pages is claimed.
 Images are intended as a research and archive reference tool.
 People are free to use these images for any non-profit purpose with the understanding that if the images are ever removed from the Tragical History Tour due to copyright infringement, all other copies of the same images are to be removed from other web pages at once.
-I claim no responsibility for other web pages that link directly to a URL beginning with tragicalhistorytour.com/html.
+I claim no responsibility for other web pages that link directly to a URL beginning with tragicalhistorytour.com.
 If contacted regarding a copyright infringement problem, I will comply with file removal requests.